 Whilst ZLX is set up to help businesses reclaim cash through successful research and development claims, this initiative – the establishment of a Covid-safe work environment – may provide a helpful example of how to safely reopen.”

-95 Morrison Street was designed by Glasgow born architects Bruce and Hay.
-They built this between 1893-97 as the head office of the Scottish Co-operative Wholesale Society, officially opened in early January 1897.
-Built as an office and warehouse, it is a four storey building with two attics and a basement, in the French renaissance style.
+95 Morrison Street was designed by Glasgow-born architects Bruce and Hay.
+They built this between 1893-97 as the head office of the Scottish Co-operative Wholesale Society, officially opening in early January 1897.
+Built as an office and warehouse, it is a four-story building with two attics and a basement, in the French renaissance style.
 It is also a Grade A listed Glasgow Landmark.

 The building’s most interesting feature is the Statue of Light and Life, a gold sculpture of Lady Liberty.
 Originally created by James Alexander Ewing in 1897 the statue was removed in 1996 due to ill repair after fire damage.
 In 2016, a new vision of Light and Life was bolted to the top of the building, 150 feet above sea level, illuminated by LED lighting at the base.

 Our team will continue to work from home until it is safe to return to the office.
 When office life resumes, we look forward to face-to-face meetings with clients.
 Located in the area of Tradeston, there are excellent transport connections, just a 1–2-minute drive from the M8, M77, M74 and Clydeside Expressway.
 Shields Road and West Street subway stations are both around 5 minutes away on foot and Central Station is a 10-minute walk.